decodingml/tabular-semantic-search-tutorial/INSTALL_AND_USAGE.md

 9. **Final Thoughts**

-MongoDB Atlas can also be set up locally, but Superlinked isn't yet integrated with the local version: [more on the local Mongo vector DB](https://rebrand.ly/mongo-atlas-quick-start) ←
+MongoDB Atlas can also be set up locally using Docker, but Superlinked isn't yet integrated with the local version: [more on the local Mongo vector DB](https://rebrand.ly/mongo-atlas-quick-start) ←

 ## 4. Load and Process Your Data